Calculating your Course Total

 eClass allows you to use a combination of gradebook categories, aggregation methods or a custom formula to calculate your Course Total.

-Refer to the Assigning Weights to Grade Items documentation for step-by-step instructions on setting up your gradebook using weights.
+Refer to the Assigning Weights to Grade Items documentation for step-by-step instructions on setting up your gradebook with weights per activity.

 Was this article helpful?